 Independent contractor tax deductions

-If you don’t already, think of your freelance business as a magical item.
-This magical item has a very special power — it can turn anything it touches into a tax deduction.
+Your freelance business has a very special power.
+It can turn most things that it touches into a tax deduction.
 Pretty cool trick, huh?
 Let’s see how it’s done.

 Solo businesses may not have all of the same trappings as their small business and corporate peers.
-However, you still need your workspace to serve the core functions of an office — you need a good chair to work in, you need an up-to-date computer, and it would be pretty nice if the lights turned on . . . these are all potential tax deductions!
+However, you still need your workspace to serve the core functions of an office.

 • Office supplies